Bassett-Lowke: Miniature locomotives

 Bassett-Lowke produced trains from 15-inch (381 mm) gauge live steam models to Gauge 2, Gauge 1 and 0 gauge trains.

 The first 15-inch steam locomotive, test run on the Eaton Hall Railway in 1905, was Little Giant.
 Unlike other engines on the line, it was a replica of main-line locos, built for a public miniature railway at Blackpool.
 It was a quarter-scale 4-4-2 "Atlantic" tender engine, though not an exact copy of any particular prototype.
 That engine still exists in private ownership.

 In 1914, Bassett-Lowke produced the second "Pacific" 4-6-2 of any size built in Britain (the first was GWR 111 The Great Bear).
 That was John Anthony, built for a miniature railway at Staughton Manor, Cambridgeshire.
-It was never delivered, but after storage at Eaton Hall during World War I, was sold to the Ravenglass and Eskdale Railway and renamed Colossus.
+It was never delivered, but after storage at Eaton Hall, Cheshire during the First World War, was sold to the Ravenglass and Eskdale Railway and renamed Colossus.
 It was scrapped in 1927.
 Ravenglass and Eskdale had purchased another Bassett-Lowke Atlantic, the Sans Pareil.

 Outline details of the individual large-scale miniature locomotives built at Northampton are given in the "Locomotive histories" section below.

-In 1909, along with Henry Greenly, W.J.
-Bassett-Lowke started and edited Model Railways and Locomotives Magazine.
+In 1909, along with Henry Greenly, W. J. Bassett-Lowke started and edited Model Railways and Locomotives Magazine.